Tahuayo Lodge, Río Tahuayo, Northern Peru

 Chat with a local specialist who can help organize your trip.

 Explorama is one of the best and longest-established companies with lodges in Peru's northern jungle wilderness, operating several accommodation options.
 Almost 100 miles from Iquitos on the Río Napo, the highlight of a stay at their rustic ExplorNapo Lodge is the unparalleled means at guests' disposal for viewing wildlife.

-As well as boasting its own nature trails and an ethnobotanical garden, managed by a shaman, the lodge is only a short walk away from a canopy walkway suspended 115 ft above the forest floor.
-There are also walks to a wilderness camp, two hours' hike from the main lodge.
+As well as boasting its own nature trails and an ethnobotanical garden managed by a shaman, the lodge is only a short walk away from a canopy walkway suspended 115 ft above the forest floor.
+There are also walks to a wilderness camp, a two-hour hike from the main lodge.
 The lodge has shared bathroom facilities.
-Because of the distances involved, minimum stay is normally five days.
+Because of the distances involved, the minimum stay is normally five days.
 For more luxury and less wildlife viewing, try the company's fancy Ceiba Tops Lodge, located closer to Iquitos.

 Cock-of-the-Rock Lodge and Manu Wildlife Center, Central Peru

-On the exhilarating road from Cusco to the Parque Nacional Manu (Manu National Park), you descend out of the barren higher peaks into lush cloud forest, boasting its own distinct ecosystems and some of the most dazzling bird life on the planet.
+On the exhilarating road from Cusco to the Parque Nacional Manu (Manu National Park), you descend from the barren higher peaks into the lush cloud forest, boasting its distinct ecosystems and some of the most dazzling birdlife on the planet.